Young girl looking in mirror

 This example shows how we can reframe motherhood in a new way.

-We have the opportunity to grow into higher, wiser, more conscious versions of ourselves to implement Dr. Becky’s strategies.
+We can grow into higher, wiser, more conscious versions of ourselves by implementing Dr. Becky’s strategies.
+And our hard work may forge a stronger parent-child connection.

 It’s not about our kids growing up.
 It’s about us growing up.

-She tells us that her daughter just made a painting.
 Dr. Becky shares that her first instinct is to say, ‘It’s so amazing!’
 Yet, she decides to take a different approach.
+She tells us that her daughter just made a painting.
 She says:

 “Here’s what I’m thinking more long-term, right?
 Because at the end of the day, we parent our kids not just for today but for all the years out of our house.
 When she does something in life, maybe she’s going to be an artist, or may she’s going to write an essay, or maybe she’s going to a project at work, I don’t want her next kind of step in her wiring to be, ‘Who’s going to tell me if it’s good?’

-I want her to look in and say, ‘What do I think?”
+I want her to ask, ‘What do I think?”

 This is another lightning bulb moment!